Chapter 1, A stroll in Surrey.

 Contemplating what to do for a few moments he sat watching him before he heard heavy footsteps coming along the upstairs landing.
 In the aftermath of what he had seen Harry do, he had forgotten about his cousin.

 Quickly, he stood up and went back into the living room.
-He grabbed one of the axes from Marge's neck and stood in the doorway.
+He tugged, it took him a couple of tries, he'd really got it stuck in there, one of the axes from Marge's neck and stood in the doorway.

 When the rotund child came to the bottom of the stairs he walked into the foyer and staring down the child who had frozen at the sight of the shadowy figure and, if the smell meant anything, had wet himself.